cxvvs/play-json-burger/README.md

   )
 ```

-Manual definition for reads / writes / format becomes really tedious as more fields are added.
+Manual definition for reads / writes / format can become really tedious as more fields are added.

 What if we could say something like "I want the macro behavior with a few added constraints" ?
-With Burger you can do that in a totally safe way :
+With Burger you can do that in a type-safe way :

 ```scala
 import org.cxvvs.playjson.macros.JsonFormat